 There are very few ways to get reviews on Amazon which are always risk-free.
 With these methods, there’s virtually no way to slip into territory where your actions could get you into trouble with Amazon.

-Vine is expensive, ranging between $2500-$7500 per ASIN plus the cost of the products themselves.
-In the past Vine was only open to companies selling to Amazon as Vendors, but a recent pilot program opened it up to sellers at a lower cost of $1000 per ASIN.
+Vine used to be expensive, ranging between $2500-$7500 per ASIN plus the cost of the products themselves.
+In the past Vine was only open to companies selling to Amazon as Vendors, but a recent pilot program opened it up to brand registered sellers for free.

 For reviewers, Vine is an invitation-only program, and customers who contribute reviews are known as Vine Voices.
 They are selected based on several criteria, but primarily on the helpfulness of their reviews as judged by other customers, and by their demonstrated interest in the relevant product categories.

 Vine aims to generate authentic reviews, so they may be positive or negative.
 Vine reviews include a badge saying “Vine Customer Review of Free Product”.
 As the product was free they do not have the “Verified Purchase” label.